I hope you all had a brilliant Easter holiday, and indulged in as much badness as I did! Why is everything that tastes so good, so bad for you??

 5. Love Yoself!

-I really don’t want to sound like a tree hugging hippy, so I will keep this as short as possible, but seriously you need to love yourself to have a happy life.
-Stop criticising your every action, stop comparing yourself to other people, stop looking at your flaws and start celebrating your beauty, stop over analysing every word you have said and start having great conversations with people you wouldn’t talk to every day.
+Seriously, you need to love yourself to have a happy life.
+Stop criticising your every action, stop comparing yourself to other people, stop looking at your flaws and start celebrating your beauty.
+Stop over analysing every word you have said and start having great conversations with people you wouldn’t talk to every day.
 There are some people in this world that didn’t make it to your age, so be grateful for every single day.

 Soooooooooo….
 I know this blog post was a little different from what I usually write about but I thought if it helped me get through a hectic year of juggling life, then it might just help someone else.
 If you have got this far and are still reading, thanks so much!!